Home - Bookapy Book Preview

 “No, this is my home.”

-“I guess I owe you my thanks, but I’m also sure you have your reasons,” he nodded with a wry smile.
+“I guess I owe you my thanks, but I’m also sure you have your reasons,” he nodded.

 “Correct, though there’s no rush.
-Eat then go back upstairs and dress,” she replied.
-“I’ll then show you around as I have never had a chance to show off my home to anyone before.”
+Eat, then go back upstairs and dress,” she replied.
+“I’ll then show you around, as I have never had a chance to show off my home before.”

-Upstairs Darras found soft leather garments to wear that hadn’t been there when he awoke, also were soft cotton undergarments that although new to his eyes, he knew what they were for.
+Upstairs, Darras found soft leather garments to wear that hadn’t been there when he awoke and soft cotton undergarments that, although new to his eyes, he knew what they were for.
 Finally dressed, he went down to talk to Erren.

 “What finally happened in the war?”

 “The Trenichans consolidated their gains over the land of Ostar,” Erren explained.
 “But were drawn into other conflicts on their borders, costing them both men and resources.
 They also faced massive internal slave revolts that were brutally and mercilessly suppressed.
-Though again it cost them men that they were finally struggling to replace.
-The Sumallisi civil war ended and they also faced them across a hostile border, though the Sumallisi chose not to fight them, preferring to recover and foment trouble by proxy.”
+Though again, it cost them men that they were finally struggling to replace.
+The Sumallis civil war ended, and they also faced them across a hostile border, though the Sumallisi chose not to fight them, preferring to recover and foment trouble by proxy.”

 “And the Ostari?”

 “Expanded and grew in the New Republic.
-Five years later they secretly contacted Sumallis and channelled newly found gold reserves which they mined and used towards keeping the Trenichans never knowing peace.
-After a further ten years they landed at Sallash, annihilated the weakened garrison and advanced to the fort where you fell.
-They rebuilt it and adapted it to the advanced arms they’d been developing.
+Five years later, they secretly contacted Sumallis and channelled newly found gold reserves, which they mined and used towards keeping the Trenichans never knowing peace.
+After a further ten years, they landed at Sallash, annihilated the weakened garrison and advanced to the fort where you fell.
+They rebuilt and adapted it to the advanced arms they’d been developing.
 What was left of the bones of your men were retrieved and given a proper burial with full military honours.
-They renamed it Fort Blain in honour of you and your men.”
+They renamed it Fort Blaine in honour of you and your men.”

 “My wife and daughters?”

 “I know you had a seemingly cool relationship with Erriane, but that was more down to circumstances,” Erren explained.
-“In truth, she admired you, as did many in the Republic… though not their military elite.
-She was with General Gemerris when those you had ordered to leave, returned, along with your daughters, and received a salute from them even as she wept at your loss.
+“In truth, she admired you, as did many in the Republic, though not their military elite.
+She was with General Gemerris when those you had ordered to leave returned, standing along with your daughters to receive a salute from them even as she wept at your loss.
 She then threw herself into ensuring the returned troops were cared for and the military rebuilt.
 She married a merchant and provided him with two sons.
-But her greatest achievement was in becoming the President of the Republic and signing the order for re-conquest.”
+But her greatest achievement was becoming the Republic's President and signing the order for re-conquest.”

 “Did the re-conquest succeed?”

 “It’s still ongoing, but yes, it will.
-Repeating rifles, multi-barrel guns and accurate artillery are decimating the now demoralised Trenichans, whose attempts to sue for peace have been rejected twice as they are in headlong retreat.
-Erriane has stated to their senior plenipotentiary that she will only accept an unconditional total surrender.
+Repeating rifles, multi-barrel guns, and accurate artillery are decimating the now demoralised Trenichans, whose attempts to sue for peace have been rejected twice as they are in headlong retreat.
+Erriane has told their senior plenipotentiary that she will only accept unconditional surrender.
 There is a coup brewing in the Trenichan nobility to depose their Emperor as they face certain defeat and have no friends left due to their excesses in their conquests.”

 “I’m impressed.”